nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

     `-sX`: The Xmas scan gets its name after Christmas tree lights.
 An Xmas scan sets the FIN, PSH, and URG flags simultaneously.
     <img src="https://user-images.githubusercontent.com/73976100/222054522-8e4c8864-1064-402d-8ea3-8bdcb45f617c.png" width="600">
     <img src="https://user-images.githubusercontent.com/73976100/222054524-b6eb9b46-e9cf-4e6c-a8e0-85e05ba08d9d.png" width="600">

+### TCP ACK, Window, and Custom Scan
+This kind of scan would be helpful if there is a firewall in front of the target.
+- TCP Ack Scan
+    `-sA`: ACK scan will send a TCP packet with the ACK flag set.
+The target would respond to the ACK with RST regardless of the state of the port.
+Hence, this scan won’t tell us whether the target port is open in a simple setup.
+    In the following example, we scanned the target VM before installing a firewall on it.
+As expected, we couldn’t learn which ports were open.

+    ```
+    pentester@TryHackMe$ sudo nmap -sA 10.10.255.57

+    Starting Nmap 7.60 ( https://nmap.org ) at 2021-08-30 10:37 BST
+    Nmap scan report for 10.10.255.57
+    Host is up (0.0013s latency).
+    All 1000 scanned ports on MACHINE_IP are unfiltered
+    MAC Address: 02:45:BF:8A:2D:6B (Unknown)

+    Nmap done: 1 IP address (1 host up) scanned in 1.68 seconds
+    ```